 Geo-referencing Point cloud

 Depending on the conditions of the stockpile a base survey of the stockpile area may be required.
 This is generally done when there is an uneven surface or obstructions beneath the stockpile which need to be taken into account when calculating the volume of the stock.
 For this case study using a GPS base model was important so geo-referencing the point cloud was required.
-We used three spheres placed around the stockpile, which were surveyed by placing the GPS receiver on top of the sphere and then reducing the level to the center of the sphere.
+We used three spheres placed around the stockpile, which were surveyed by placing the GPS receiver on top of the sphere and then reducing the level to the centre of the sphere.
 In post processing the coordinates were assigned to the spheres picked out from the point cloud to then accurately geo-reference the survey.